ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MCW_100km.md

 ### Source-term physics

 The branch's [`namelists_Global.nml`](https://github.com/ACCESS-NRI/access-om3-configs/blob/dev-MCW_100km_era_iaf/WW3_PreProc/namelists_Global.nml) configures the compiled `ST6` package, which represents wind input, whitecapping dissipation and swell dissipation and constrains total wind input using the independently calculated wind stress. `SINA0 = 0.04` controls negative wind input when wind opposes the waves.
 For swell dissipation, `SWLB1 = 0.22e-3` is the scaling coefficient and `CSTB1 = T` selects the formulation in which that coefficient is constant rather than rescaled by peak steepness.
-ST6 and its observation-based development are described by [@rogers2012observation].
+The observation-based development of ST6 is described in [@rogers2012observation; @zieger2015observation].

-Nonlinear quadruplet interactions use the discrete interaction approximation with `LAMBDA = 0.237` and `NLPROP = 2.13e7`.
-These tune the representative interacting quadruplet and the proportionality coefficient, respectively.
+`NL1` represents the nonlinear four-wave source term using the Discrete Interaction Approximation (DIA) [@hasselmann1985parameterizations]. `LAMBDA = 0.237` and `NLPROP = 2.13e7` tune the representative interacting quadruplet and its proportionality coefficient, respectively.

 ### Stokes-drift output and MOM6 coupling